balena-io/docs/pages/learn/develop/multicontainer.md

 ### Container requirements

-**Note** Container requirements are available when using balenaCLI >= 21.1.0
+**Note:** Container requirements are available when using balenaCLI >= 21.1.0

-An additional set of labels allows to ensure the compatibility of a device when it comes to run a service.
+An additional set of labels ensures device compatibility for running a service.
 For example, before updating to a new release, it may be desirable to ensure that the device is running a specific version of [Supervisor][supervisor] or has a specific version of the [NVIDIA Tegra Linux Driver Package][l4t] (L4T).

 The following set of requirement labels are enforced via the supervisor.
-Each service may define one or more requirements and if any of them is not met for any non-[optional](#optional-containers) service, then the release will be **rejected** and no changes will be performed for the new release.
+Each service may define one or more requirements and if any of them is not met for any non-[optional](#optional-containers) service, then [the release will be rejected][update-statuses] and no changes will be performed for the new release.

 | Label                                                          | Description                                                               | Valid from Supervisor |
 | -------------------------------------------------------------- | ------------------------------------------------------------------------- | --------------------- |